 Who Should Attend This Director Leadership Training Course

 This course is ideal for new Leaders, as well as highly experienced Leaders wishing to incorporate best leadership practices within their own leadership style.
 This programme is also well suited for newly-appointed senior leaders and for those about to be appointed senior leaders.

 Leadership does not require charismatic natural born leaders, but it is about what the attitudes and behaviours are of our leaders.
 Good Leaders are mainly identified by what they “do”, not by their natural skills and characteristics.

-To ensure that the Leaders attending this training course will get the maximum possible benefit from their time and that the discussions will be at their most effective; the delegate numbers are limited to a maximum of 12 for in person courses and only 8 for live online courses.
+To ensure that the Leaders attending this training course will get the maximum possible benefit from their time and that the discussions will be at their most effective; the delegate numbers are limited to a maximum of 6, for the In Person courses and the Live Online courses.